Knowing the deck materials available when designing a deck is important. We are going to show you 10 differences between Trex composite and wood...

 - Use of its products can add up to five points toward a building’s LEED certification.

 All of these have been achieved while not sacrificing quality, and Trex® is known for warranties that are among the best in the industry.
 The company also provides live product support, literature and overall transparency when it comes to its products, its processes, and its history.

-Wood decks are still the most common in Mid-Michigan, however wood has been becoming more expense in recent years and less readily available material option.
-So when you begin considering what material is best for your project, your home and your budget, think both short term and long term.
+Wood decks are still the most common in Mid-Michigan, however wood has been becoming more expensive in recent years and a less readily available material option.
+So when you begin considering what material is best for your project, your home, and your budget, think both short-term and long-term.

-Then there’s the maintenance that must be done at least annually that includes sanding; power washing and/or mold and mildew removal; staining and re-staining; painting and repainting; waterproofing; board replacement; and other fixes.
+Then there’s the maintenance that must be done at least annually which includes sanding; power washing and/or mold and mildew removal; staining and re-staining; painting and repainting; waterproofing; board replacement; and other fixes.

 To learn more about designing and building a new deck, see our blog, “Deck Design: Things You Should Consider.”